 Is the A level a separate qualification?

 Yes.
 A level English Literature is a stand-alone qualification.

 How is the A level course assessed?

 The course is assessed by a combination of open book examinations and a single coursework element.
 What will the course involve?

 The course will involve the detailed analytical study of the primary texts (prose, poetry and drama) and the use of a range of secondary critical texts to support and strengthen students' own original interpretations.
 Students will be required to participate in group discussion, give individual presentations and engage in extensive independent research.
 The willingness to challenge their own views and those of others is an essential skill.
 Future Careers?

 The study of A Level English Literature provides a good grounding which prepares students for a range of careers: journalism, publishing, editorial work, and broadcasting.
-For more information contact Dr D Kelly Email: dkelly@stjohnsschoolcyprus.com Extended Project Qualification AQA 7993
+For more information contact Dr D Kelly Email: David.Kelly@modschools.org Extended Project Qualification AQA 7993

-EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
-EPQ is a self-directed project where you choose the topic; so if you have something you've always wanted to investigate in depth then EPQ could be the perfect fit for you.
-In EPQ you get a lot of freedom as you write your own question which you then research and answer.
-However, this also means it requires a lot of dedication and you will need to do a lot of the work independently.
+EXCELLENCE • LEARNING • LEADERSHIP

+Who should consider studying this course?

+EPQ is a self-directed project where you choose your own topic of study.
+So, if there's a really specific issue or problem you've always wanted to investigate in more depth than your usual A-Levels allow, EPQ really could be the perfect fit.
+Due to it's nature, this course provides you with a lot of freedom.
+However, this also means it requires students who are dedicated and able to do a lot of work independently.
 The level of research you are required to carry out in your own time will, almost definitely, be like nothing you've ever done before.
-As a result, you need to make sure you have a topic which you are really passionate about and which you are willing to devote a lot of effort to before you even consider choosing EPQ as an option.
-However, if you have these things, EPQ could be one of the most rewarding things you ever do.
-Previous questions students have asked include.. - Is gaming harmful? - Is AI a threat to humanity? - Are reductions in public funding for the arts justified? - Does the British media demonstrate bias against particular groups in society?
+As a result, you need to make sure you have a topic which you are really passionate about and which you are willing to devote a lot of time and effort to.
+However, if you have this motivation, EPQ could be one of the most rewarding things you ever do.

+Previous questions students have asked include..

+- Is gaming harmful?

+- Is AI a threat to humanity?

+- Are reductions in public funding for the arts justified?

+- Does the British media demonstrate bias against particular groups in society?

+- Would Corbynism work in government?

-What will you study and how is it assessed?
-You will be studying whatever you want, however, regardless of the question you decide to investigate, you will need to complete: - Thorough research into your topic area - A Production Log detailing the development of your project and justifying the decisions you make - A presentation where you explain your project, and what you've learnt, to an audience - A written report of up to 5,000 words which answers your question Every part of your project is important and they all count towards your final grade.
+What will you study?
+How will it be assessed?
+You will study whatever you want.
+However, regardless of the question you choose, you will need to complete: - Plenty of thorough, academic research into your topic area - A Production Log detailing the development of your project and justifying the decisions you make - A presentation where you explain your project, and what you've learnt, to a small audience - A of up to 5,000 words which answers your question Every part of your project is important and they all count towards your final grade.
 This means all the above will be assessed and marked.
+Your EPQ will be completed by the end of Year 12, freeing you up to concentrate on your remaining studies during Year 13.
 Why complete an EPQ?

-EPQ requires self-discipline, motivation, and independent research and because of this, it is seen as a very good option for people who want to stand out in their Personal Statement and secure a place at a prestigious university.
-EPQ will give you something to discuss in personal statements, CVs, and at interviews, providing employers or universities with evidence of your dedication and research and time management skills.
-Some universities rate the skills learnt on an EPQ course so highly that they sometimes consider lower offers for those studying the subject.
-Your EPQ will
+EPQ requires self-discipline, motivation, and an independent work-ethic and because of this is seen as a good option for people who want to stand out in applications.
+As a qualification, it gives you something tangible to discuss in personal statements, CVs, and at interview, providing employers or universities with evidence of your dedication and skills.
+Some universities rate the skills learnt on an EPQ course so highly they sometimes consider lower offers for those studying the subject.
+Your EPQ will carry the same UCAS points as an AS Level.
+Any Questions?
+Contact Mr Anscombe Email: Thomas.Anscombe@modschools.org Film Studies EDUQAS A670Q5

-For more information contact Mr T Anscombe

-Film Studies

-EDUQAS A670Q5